 Normandy 2024, 80th anniversary of D-Day: The British Normandy Memorial was opened in 2021.
 The memorial records the names of the 22,442 people from more than 30 countries under British comand who were killid in Normandy from 6 Juni to 31 August 1944.
 Their names are engraved on the columns of this imposing monument.
 The British Normandy Memorial is situated just outside Ver-sur-Mer, overlooking Gold Beach.
 The memorial is open all year round.

-Normandy, 80th anniversary of D-Day: Standing with Giants, metal silhouettes of D-Day soldiers erected at the British Normandy Memorial in Ver-sur-Mer, the almost two metres tall silhouettes commemorate the 1,475 British solders who died on the beaches of D-Day, the first day of the Allied landings.
+Normandy, 80th anniversary of D-Day: Standing with Giants, metal silhouettes of D-Day soldiers erected at the British Normandy Memorial in Ver-sur-Mer, the almost two metres tall silhouettes commemorate the 1,475 British soldiers who died on the landing beaches of D-Day, the first day of the Allied landings.
 The silhouettes could be visited until the end of August 2024.

 Normandy 2024, 80 years after D-Day: The Fortifications of Vauban in Saint-Vaast-la Hougue.
 During WWII, the centuries-old fortifications were integrated into the Atlantic Wall, the tower was used by the Germans as an observation tower, the strategic location of the tower provided good views over the sea and the beaches on the Normandy coast.
 Also several German bunkers were built inside the fortifications, on the right hand side, the dome of a German bunker.